-- 4.1 The proposed development for which planning permission is being sought in this case would involve a number of elements which can be summarised as follows: - Partial demolition and remodelling of the lodge to create annex accommodation The proposed works to the derelict lodge building adjacent to the entrance to the site would involve the removal of later additions to the building to leave only the original portion of the property.
-A new extension to the rear of the building is proposed along with a detached garage to the rear with the intention being that the resultant building would provide annexe accommodation for Ashby Folville Manor.
+4.1 The proposed development for which planning permission is being sought in this case would involve a number of elements which can be summarised as follows:

+• Partial demolition and remodelling of the derelict lodge building

+The proposed works to the derelict lodge building adjacent to the entrance to the site would involve the removal of later additions to the building to leave only the original portion of the property.
+A new extension to the rear of the building is proposed along with a detached garage to the rear.
 The proposed extension would take the form of a new wing that would link to the original building, strongly referencing the design language of the building but with clear definition between old and new.
-The link would help to emphasise this definition with a change in roof finish (zinc) sitting between the original building and new wing (both slate).
+The link would help to emphasise this definition with a change in roof finish (zinc) sitting between the original building and new wing (both slate)

-Reinstatement of the former driveway and gates to the Manor
+• Reinstatement of the former driveway and gates to the Manor